sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/transform7.svg'</img>

-The *Swing* block works on pairs of notes, adding some duration to the first note and taking the same amount from the second note.
+The *Swing* block works on pairs of notes (specified by note value), adding some duration (specified by swing value) to the first note and taking the same amount from the second note.
+Notes that do not match note value are unchanged.

+In the example, `re5` would be played as a `1/6` note and `me5` would be played as a `1/12` note (`1/8 + 1/24 === 1/6' and `1/8 - 1/24 ===
+1/12`).
+Observe that the total duration of the pair of notes is unchanged.

 Tie also works on pairs of notes, combining them into one note.
 (The notes must be identical in pitch, but can vary in rhythm.)